hanckmann/MiLight-Control-Interface/README.md

 The interface is an implementation of the LimitlessLED v4.0 Wifi Bridge Control Commandset which can be found in the documentation at http://www.limitlessled.com/dev/.

+A parser is added which converts text (arguments) into MiLight commands.

 The MiLight Control Interface is accompanied by a simple commandline utility which demonstrates the API.
+The MiLight Control Interface Parser is also accompanied by a simple commandline utility to demonstrate the API.

 MiLight products are also known under the name LimitlessLED, and EasyBulb Lamps.